7. In Love With Spring: My Novel Online

 He held her tight, tight, murmuring, “Lissie…Lissie, you beautiful thing!” and as soon as he pulled away so that he could look at her, Allie slipped into his embrace.
 “We missed you so much, Dad!”

 Damn him!
-Mom thought This is just like him, to show up and think it’s such a great surprise!
+Jules thought This is just like him, to show up and think it’s such a great surprise!
 It would never occur to him that they might think he’s come back to stay!
-“Girls,” she said quietly.

 “I can’t believe you’re really here!”
 Lisbeth said.

 “Girls…your father’s only in town for a few days.
 For Mandy’s graduation.
 Then he’s going back to California.”
-She couldn’t face them, and turned away.
-But Jules watched the devastation; the hugs going limp, the pulverized dream.
+Mom turned away, but Jules watched the devastation; the hugs going limp, the pulverized dream.

-Lisbeth said, “Oh,” in a surprised, hurt voice.
+Lisbeth said, “Oh,” in a startled, hurt voice.
 Allie pulled away, her eyes hard.

-“But we’ll spend every minute together,” Dad offered lamely.
+“But we’ll spend every minute together,” Dad offered weakly.